terraform-compliance/cli/docs/pages/usage/index.md

 This option will surpress the output of `Feature`, `Scenario` and `Steps`.
 Only the summary and the Failure messages will be shown - if applicable.

+### -d / --debug
+{: .d-inline-block }
+OPTIONAL
+{: .label .label-yellow}

+{: .d-inline-block }
+1.2.+
+{: .label .label-blue}

+This option will let you peek in the stash or run IPython on the current step.

+**Commands**
+- s: prints stash
+- d: opens Interactive Python.
+- h: prints commands

+In Python shell, context can be accessed via `step.context.stash`.
+Note that modifications to step object will carry over to the steps below.

+It is usually a better idea to inspect the stash *before* the step being debugged.